Check on It: Background and release

 "Check on It" was written by Beyoncé, Slim Thug, Angela Beyincé and Sean Garrett.
 Production was handled by Swizz Beatz, who also co-wrote the song.
 Matt Hennessy, Dave Pensado, and Dexter Simmons mixed "Check on It" with assistance from Geoffrey Rice, and Matt Serrecchio.
 Beyoncé said that the song's title, "Check on It", was a phrase that she and her management jokingly used several times before they decided to turn it into a song.
 Originally recorded by Beyoncé only, the song was supposed to be included on the track-listing of the soundtrack album for the remake of The Pink Panther (2006), starring Steve Martin, Kevin Kline and Beyoncé.
 However, it was never used for the soundtrack album at the last minute, and the song with added vocals from Slim Thug, was then added on Beyoncé's former group Destiny's Child's greatest hits, #1's (2005).
 "Check on It" was nevertheless played during The Pink Panther's end credits and used in TV spots to promote the film.

 "Check on It" was not originally intended for release as a single from the album #1's.
 However, it received heavy rotation from US radio stations after the release of the first single "Stand Up for Love" (2005), which recorded by all members of Destiny's Child was a commercial failure.
 Meanwhile, "Check on It" debuted on the US Billboard Hot 100 chart in November 2005, that is, before its official release as it had amassed considerable listener impressions.
 A remix of the song featuring hip-hop rapper Bun B was recorded prior to its release.
 The task of remixing the song was undertaken by Maurice Joshua with further assistance from Junior Vasquez who helped in its production.

 "Check on It" was first digitally released in the US on December 13, 2005.
 In the United Kingdom, a CD single was issued on January 16, 2006.
 "Check on It" was never released in Australia but charted as a digital track.
 The song was included as a bonus track on the deluxe edition of Beyoncé's second studio album, B'Day in European countries on April 3, 2007.
 Though the song was a commercial success worldwide, Beyoncé has revealed that she dislikes the song.
-She has explained that she was surprised at the commercial reception of the "Check on It" as according to her, it is too simple, and not catchy like some of her previous singles.
+She has explained that she was surprised at the commercial reception of "Check on It" as according to her, it is too simple, and not catchy like some of her previous singles.